-Father of mercies, hear our prayers For those that do us good, Whose love for us a place prepares, And gives the orphans food.
+Father of mercies, hear our prayers

+For those that do us good,

+Whose love for us a place prepares,

+And gives the orphans food.

-60"Hands" changed to "hand" in 4th edn.
+56"Hands" changed to "hand" in 4th edn.
 (1748) and following.

-61First appeared in CPH (1741), 42-43.
+57First appeared in CPH (1741), 42-43.
 Also printed by George Whitefield in An Account of Money Received and Disbursed for the Orphan-House in Georgia (London: W. Strahan, 1741), 6.

-- 2 Their alms in blessings on their head A thousand-fold restore,O feed their souls with living bread, And let their cup run o'er. - Forever in thy Christ built up Thy bounty let them prove, Steadfast in faith, joyful thro' hope, And rooted deep in love. - For those who kindly founded this A better house prepare,Remove them to thy heavenly bliss, And let us meet them there.
+- Their alms in blessings on their head

+A thousandfold restore,

+O feed their souls with living bread,

+And let their cup run o'er.

+- Forever in thy Christ built up

+Thy bounty let them prove,

+Steadfast in faith, joyful through hope,

+And rooted deep in love.

+- For those who kindly founded this

+A better house prepare,

+Remove them to thy heavenly bliss, And let us meet them there.

-Before Their Going to Work.62
+Before Their Going to Work.58

-- Let us go forth, 'tis God commands; Let us make haste away, Offer to Christ our hearts and hands; We work for Christ to-day. - When he vouchsafes our hands to use, It makes the labour sweet;If any now to work refuse, Let not the sluggard eat. - Who would not do what God ordains, And promises to bless?Who would not 'scape the toils and pains Of sinful idleness? - In vain to Christ the slothful pray; We have not learn'd him so; No-for he calls himself the way, And work'd himself below. - 5 Then let us in his footsteps tread, And gladly act our part, On earth employ our hands and head, But give him all our heart.
+- Let us go forth, 'tis God commands;

+Let us make haste away,

+Offer to Christ our hearts and hands;

+We work for Christ today.

+- When he vouchsafes our hands to use,

+It makes the labour sweet;

+If any now to work refuse,

+Let not the sluggard eat.

+- Who would not do what God ordains,And promises to bless?Who would not 'scape the toils and pains Of sinful idleness?

+- 4 In vain to Christ the slothful pray; We have not learned him so; No-for he calls himself the way, And worked himself below.

+- Then let us in his footsteps tread,And gladly act our part,On earth employ our hands and head,But give him all our heart.

-A Hymn for Charity-Children.63
+A Hymn for Charity-Children.59

-1 How happy they, O King of kings!
+- How happy they, O King of kings!

 How safe, how truly blest,

 Who under thy protecting wings

 Both shelter find and rest.

-Who under thy protecting wings

-2 Them wilt thou lead, them wilt thou keep, And with thine arm uphold:O blessed shepherd!
-Blessed sheep Of Israel's sacred fold!
+- Them wilt thou lead, them wilt thou keep,And with thine arm uphold:O blessed shepherd!
+Blessed sheepOf Israel's sacred fold!

-3 Nor does the tender wand'ring lambs His kindly care disdain; He knows them better than their dams, And better does sustain.
+- Nor does the tender wand'ring lambs

+His kindly care disdain;

+He knows them better than their dams,

+And better does sustain.

-Behold his flock from every side He is assembling still; And may he all in safety guide To Sion's sacred hill.
+- Behold his flock from every side

+He is assembling still;

+And may he all in safety guide

+To Sion's sacred hill.

-If thither he will us convey, Nor our mean vows despise, Our hearts will64 on his altars lay A grateful sacrifice.
+- If thither he will us convey,

+Nor our mean vows despise,

+Our hearts will60 on his altars lay

+A grateful sacrifice.

-To God the Father, and the Son, And Spirit, One in Three, As is, and was ere65 time begun, Eternal glory be!
+- 6 To God the Father, and the Son,

+And Spirit, One in Three,

+As is, and was ere time begun,

+Eternal glory be!

-- To thee, O Father of mankind, Shall our glad hymns ascend; To anger slow, to love inclin'd; Thy goodness knows no end. - 2 The poor and needy from the dust 'Tis thy delight to raise,Who in th' assemblies of the just Will still record thy praise.
+- 1 To thee, O Father of mankind, Shall our glad hymns ascend; To anger slow, to love inclined; Thy goodness knows no end. - The poor and needy from the dust 'Tis thy delight to raise,Who in th' assemblies of the just Will still record thy praise.

-63First appeared in CPH (1741), 43-44.
+59First appeared in CPH (1741), 43-44.
 See the note there about the possibility that some of these hymns for charity schools were authored by Samuel Wesley Jr.

-64"Will" changed to "we'll" in 4th edn.
+^{60&}quot;Will" changed to "we'll" in 4th edn.
 (1748) and following.